 You can check in periodically to see if you’re on track and the amount you’re saving and investing is on pace to equal the money you’ll need when the time comes (with some margin for error).
 But what if you’re off track?
 Some investment advisory accounts can inform you when you fall off track on your goals.
 If that’s the case with your account, you have plenty of company.

 The good news: As long as you have time—at least five years for lesser goals, more time for the bigger ones, like retirement—you can adjust.
-This year, the stock market has been volatile and is slightly negative this quarter, which may have eroded some of your progress.
-That is likely only a temporary setback however, since markets have risen over time historically—and more reliably the longer you stay invested.
+Stock market volatility may erode some of your progress, but that is likely only a temporary setback however, since markets have risen over time historically—and more reliably the longer you stay invested.

 Volatility is an unfortunate feature of getting access to that growth.
 But buying and selling stocks in an effort to catch upswings or avoid downturns is generally a foolhardy approach.
 That’s why we advise investors to take full advantage of their greatest asset—the naturally occurring multi-decade time horizon of many of their goals—to get invested and stay invested–not to try to time the market.